Severin48/Brain-Tumor-Semantic-Segmentation/README.md

 ---

 ## 3 – Timeline & Milestones
-We use 06 -> 20 Jun as a buffer, depending on vanilla U-Net progress.

 | Week / Due Date         | Main Focus                                                        | Key Deliverables                                           | Done |
 | ----------------------- | ----------------------------------------------------------------- | ---------------------------------------------------------- | :--: |